cytan299/field_derotator/arduino/lib/README.md

 on a Mac.
 For Linux or a PC, you will have to install it in the correct place that the Arduino compiler requires.

+## Copyright

+The software that is written by the author is copyright 2015 C.Y.
+Tan and released under GPLv3.